miyako/4d-topic-php/README.md

 /usr/lib/libSystem.B.dylib
 ```

-According to the [PHP modules support](https://doc.4d.com/4Dv20/4D/20/PHP-modules-support.300-6238471.en.html), `SQLite3` in enabled so the library must be statically linked. `Zip`, `Zlib`, `Iconv`, as well as XML-releated featured that depend on `Zlib` are all disabled.
+According to the [PHP modules support](https://doc.4d.com/4Dv20/4D/20/PHP-modules-support.300-6238471.en.html), `SQLite3` is enabled so the library must be statically linked. `Zip`, `Zlib`, `Iconv`, as well as XML-releated featured that depend on `Zlib` are all disabled.

 Restart Terminal using Rosetta, repeat, then `lipo` to create universal binary.